Wine Regions: Old, New & Emerging Regions Around The World

 The region’s unique climate and limestone-rich soil contribute to the elegance and complexity of its wines.

-One of the key distinctions in Burgundy is the concept of terroir, where specific vineyards are known for producing wines with distinct characteristics, referred to as “climats.”
+One of the key distinctions in Burgundy is the concept of terroir, where specific vineyards are known for producing wines with distinct characteristics, referred to as “climate.”
 This attention to detail and emphasis on specific vineyard sites sets Burgundy apart from other wine regions.

 Also Read: The Red Wine, Types and Characteristics